redhat-developer/quarkus-ls/microprofile.ls/README.md

 Building the Language Server
 --------------
 * Clone this repository
-* Navigate to the `quarkus-ls/microprofile.ls/com.redhat.microprofile.ls` folder in your terminal or command line
+* Navigate to the `quarkus-ls/microprofile.ls/org.eclipse.lsp4mp.ls` folder in your terminal or command line
 * Run `./mvnw clean verify` (OSX, Linux) or `mvnw.cmd clean verify` (Windows)
-* After successful compilation you can find the resulting `com.redhat.microprofile.ls-uber.jar` in the `quarkus-ls/microprofile.ls/com.redhat.microprofile.ls/target` folder.
+* After successful compilation you can find the resulting `org.eclipse.lsp4mp.ls-uber.jar` in the `quarkus-ls/microprofile.ls/org.eclipse.lsp4mp.ls/target` folder.

 Clients
 -------